Operation Market Garden: Later assessments

 Milton Shulman wrote that the "airborne operation had achieved some useful results" by driving a wedge into the German position and "thereby isolating the Fifteenth Army north of Antwerp from the First Parachute Army on the eastern side of the bulge.
 This segregation from the rest of the German front complicated the supply problem of Fifteenth Army, which was forced to rely on the inferior crossings over the Maas and the Waal rivers west of the Allied penetration."
 Shulman stated that the terrain captured "served as an important base for subsequent operations against the Germans on the Rhine", ensured the Allied forces maintained the initiative, forced the Germans to remain on the defensive and ensured they could not assemble enough forces for a counterattack towards Antwerp, and stated that German Fifteenth Army commander called the loss of bridges and terrain as "a great embarrassment to us".

 Jonathan Trigg said the plan would have got a red F for Fail at Sandhurst.
-Eisenhower approved the plan to placate Montgomery.
-But it lengthened not shortened the war as it swallowed up vast amounts of resources which could have been used far more profitably elsewhere, and gave the Wehrmacht a huge fillip.
-And it squandered precious time that should have been spent breaking into Germany with an all-arms offensive to bring the war to a close in 1944.
+Eisenhower approved the plan to placate Montgomery, but it lengthened, not shortened, the war as it swallowed up vast amounts of resources which could have been used far more profitably elsewhere, and gave the Wehrmacht a huge fillip.
+It also squandered precious time that should have been spent breaking into Germany with an all-arms offensive to bring the war to a close in 1944.
 See Broad front versus narrow front controversy.

 Chester Wilmot stated that the captured terrain was "of immense tactical value", which removed "the threat of an immediate counter-stroke against Antwerp; strategically, however, it was in danger of becoming a blind alley, unless the bridgeheads over the Maas and the Waal could be quickly exploited."
 However, Wilmot noted that the operation failed to achieve its actual objectives, and that Montgomery's claim of a 90 per cent success "is difficult to support, unless the success of the operation is judged merely in terms of the number of bridges captured."
 Citing the commander of the First Parachute Army, Wilmot stated that the weather was the main contributing factor to the failure of the operation.
 John Warren wrote that "the greatest airborne operation of the war" had "ended in failure", which had seen "all objectives save Arnhem ... won, but without Arnhem the rest were as nothing."
 Gerhard Weinberg wrote "At the end of ten days of bitter fighting ... the attempt to 'bounce' the [Rhine] had failed by a narrow margin in the face of reviving Germany resistance".

+Antony Beevor, although critical of Montgomery, Browning, and Horrocks, also assigns blame to Gavin for prioritizing the Groesbeck heights over the Nijmegen road bridge.
+Robin Neillands also believes Gavin shares the blame for the failed operation.
+"The 82nd should have taken the Nijmegen bridge on D-Day[...].
+By failing to do so Gavin made a major contribution to the failure [...] and it will not do to pass the blame [...] on to the British [...].